 The mission of the University of Florida International Center (UFIC) is to enhance the educational experience and environment of UF's students, faculty and staff by promoting a global perspective.
 The International Center is the liaison with foreign and domestic embassies and consulates and is responsible for maintaining compliance with federal regulations pertaining to international students, faculty and scholars.
-For more information, contact the appropriate person at UFIC: (352) 392-5323 preparation, orientation, immigration services, and various workshops.
+For more information, contact the appropriate person at UFIC: (352) 392-5323

+International Student Services provides services for international students through immigration document preparation, orientation, immigration services, and various workshops.
 These services include advising international students on academic, immigration, financial, cultural, and personal issues.
 All new international students are required to check-in with the International Center.